kizitonwose/colorpreference/README.md

 ### Custom Picker sample

-You can find a working example of how to use a custom color picker in the included [sample](/sample/) module.
+You can find a working example of how to use a custom color picker in the included [sample][sample-url] module.
 Actually, all you have to do is include `app:showDialog="false"` in the preference item to suppress the inbuilt picker, then when you get your color from the custom picker, call `setValue(int newColor)` method of the `ColorPreference`(or `ColorPreferenceCompat`) class and pass in the color.
 This saves the color and updates the view accordingly.

 The custom picker in the sample uses the [Lobster Color Picker](https://github.com/LarsWerkman/Lobsterpicker) Library.
 You can use any color picker of your choice.